marmelab/ng-admin/README.md

 ### With a Module Bundler

-`ng-admin` is fully compatible with Webpack, and should also be compatible with all major module bundlers available.
+`ng-admin` is fully compatible with Webpack, and should also be compatible with all available major module bundlers.
 If you use one of them, you just have to add this line:

 ``` js
 require('ng-admin');